 - or are interested in an insertable contraceptive device like an IUD or diaphragm

-Avoid having a routine pelvic exam or PAP smear during your menstrual period.
+Avoid having a routine pelvic exam during your menstrual period.
 Menstrual blood can affect some laboratory test results.
 For most people, the most comfortable time to have a gynecologic exam is right after your period ends.
 Avoid having sexual intercourse or inserting any vaginal medications for about 24 hours before your exam.

 How it's done: Speculum exam and PAP smears